Monica Asman

-Sister Monica Asman (1920-2016) was an American Catholic nun and research scientist at University of California, Berkeley.
+Sister Monica Asman (September 14, 1920 – April 5, 2016) was an American Catholic nun and research scientist at University of California, Berkeley.
 She applied genetic methods to mosquitoes with the aim of reducing their ability to carry viruses that can cause disease in humans and animals, and to reduce the size of mosquito populations.
 She also opened the St. Francis Center of Redwood City for the poor.

 Education and personal life

 Monica Asman was born in Germany on September 14, 1920.
 She was brought up in America and in 1940 she joined the Sisters of St. Francis of Penance and Christian Charity.
-She graduated from University of Notre Dame in 1966 with a Ph.
-D. degree.
+She graduated from University of Notre Dame in 1966 with a PhD degree.
 In 1987 she founded the St. Francis Center for poor people in Redwood City, California.
 In 2004 she retired to a religious residence.
 She died April 5, 2016.